The-Notebookinator/notebookinator/docs.typ

 == File Structure

 - `lib.typ`: The entrypoint for the whole template.
+- `internals.typ`: All of the internal function calls that should not be used by theme authors or users.
 - `entries.typ`: Contains the user facing API for entries, as well as the internal template functions for printing out the entries and cover.
 - `glossary.typ`: Contains the user facing API for the glossary.